nuke-build/.github/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
-name: Feature request
+name: Request a Feature
-about: Contribute your awesome ideas
+about: Tell us about your awesome idea
+labels: 'enhancement :sparkles:, needs-triage :file_folder:'
+assignees: matkoch

 ---

 **Note that CLI tool support requests are tracked in #259!**

 ### Description

-### Current workarounds
+### Alternatives